JuliaGeometry/DelaunayTriangulation.jl/docs/src/tri_algs/convex.md

 3. Then, from $i=k$ down to $i=4$:
     a.
 To delete $v_{\pi_i}$ from the polygon, we can set $\mathcal N[\mathcal P(\pi_i)] \mapsfrom \mathcal N(\pi_i)$ and $\mathcal P[\mathcal N(\pi_i)] = \mathcal P(\pi_i)$, i.e. just connect the two neighbours together.
 4. Now, start the triangulation with the initial triangle through $(v_{\pi_1}$, $v_{\mathcal N(\pi_1)}$, $v_{\mathcal P(\pi_1)}$.
 If this triangle is degenerate, just repeat the above steps until you find a non-degenerate triangular.
-5. Now that we hav eour initial triangle, we can start adding points in.
+5. Now that we have our initial triangle, we can start adding points in.
 So, for $i = 4$ up to $i = k$:
     a.
 Call the routine $\mathcal C(v_{\pi_i}, v_{\mathcal N(\pi_i)}, v_{\mathcal P(\pi_i)})$ to insert $v_{\pi_i}$, defined below.

 This routine $\mathcal C(u, v, w)$ is defined as follows: